-Two philosophies that have had a profound influence on my thinking and work are the social model of disability and person centred therapy.
+Two philosophies that have had a profound influence on my thinking and work are the person centred approach and the social model of disability.

 I am drawn to the person centred approach to therapy because it is based on the idea that we are all unique and the true experts on ourselves.
 It follows that each of us has the ability to live our lives to our full potential and, in the context of genuine, trusting and non-judgemental relationships, can draw on our own resources and creativity to navigate any challenges we encounter along the way.
 My aim is to offer you a warm, supportive and confidential therapeutic relationship in which you can harness this potential and resourcefulness within yourself.